Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

 1. Under Conditions, click the **Add** icon to add a new condition.
 2. Select **Condition Type &gt; Value Comparison**
 3. Use the data element picker to choose Page Name in the first field.
-4. Select **Equals** from the comparison operator dropdown, then type "content:we-retail:us:en" in the next field.
+4. Select **Equals** from the comparison operator dropdown, then type `content:we-retail:us:en` in the next field.
 This is the page name of the home page as pulled from the data layer.
 This rule runs only on the home page.
 5. Click **Keep Changes**.

 #### Create an action